Jurong West Sports and Recreation Centre: History

-The stadium was opened in 2006, and served temporary as the home stadium for Tampines Rovers FC from 2015 to 2017.
-It is currently the home stadium for Young Lions FC.
+The stadium was opened in 2006, and served temporary as the home stadium for Tampines Rovers FC from 2015 to 2017. currently there no Singapore premier league team.

-Facilities & Structures
+Facilities & structures

 Stadium

-Jurong West Stadium is a multi-purpose stadium used mostly for football matches and which also used to be the temporary home stadium of S.League outfit, Tampines Rovers FC from 2015 to 2017.
+Jurong West Stadium is a multi-purpose stadium used mostly for football matches.
+It used to be the temporary home stadium of S.League outfit Tampines Rovers FC from 2015 to 2017.
 It is currently the home stadium for Young Lions FC.
-The stadium has a seating capacity of 4,200 with Tampines Rovers FC as its tenant.
+The stadium has a seating capacity of 4,200.
 The stadium is also second-in-line to host international football matches, behind Jalan Besar Stadium and ahead of the Marina Bay Floating Platform.

 There is a dedicated space for inline skating and dual usage for inline skating on the running track as well.

-Swimming Complex
+Swimming complex

 Jurong West Swimming Complex is the first swimming complex in Singapore to feature a sheltered olympic-sized swimming pool, amongst others such as a teaching pool, jacuzzi, kiddy pool, lazy river and a water playground.
 It has a seating capacity of 465.

-Sports Hall
+Sports hall

 The sports hall consists of the Jurong West Tennis Centre, badminton court and a gymnasium.